 7 hours 25 minutes

-The cheapest way to get around Vienna is simply to walk.
+The cheapest way to get around Vienna is to walk.
 The city is not that big, and most of the main tourist destinations are within walking distance of each other.

 You may wish to plan your route well, so you don't double back on yourself.
+I've provided a map below showing some of the main attractions.

-However if you are just going to take the U-bahn or S-bahn only once or twice a day, you are will be better off buying single tickets.
-Note that single tickets need to be validated in a ticket machine before you get on a train, or when you board a tram or a bus.
+Beware, tickets need to be validated in a ticket machine before you get on a train, or when you board a tram or a bus.
 There are hefty fines if you get caught fare dodging.

 Saving Made by Taking the Non Official Ringstrasse Tour